-The National Betting Authority is a data controller under the terms of the Processing of Personal Data (Protection of the Individual) Law of 2001 and the General Data Protection Regulation (EU 2016/679).
+The National Betting Authority is a data controller According to European Regulation 2016/679 and the relevant legislation on personal data protection applicable in the Republic of Cyprus.
 The information provided in this Personal Declaration Form will be processed for the purposes necessary for the NBA to carry out its functions and meet its legal obligations under the Betting Law of 2019 and the Prevention and Suppression of Money Laundering Activities and Terrorist Financing Law of 2007.
 The data may be shared with third parties who fulfil a service on behalf of, and under the express instructions of, the NBA, as well as other bodies or authorities where it is legally required to do so.